-- affordable housing provision; - 2. early years, primary, secondary and tertiary education and extended services provision to serve new and existing communities; - 3. provision and enhancement of multifunctional green infrastructure; - 4. providing for and improving accessibility within the Borough by a variety of modes of sustainable transport; - 5. provision, enhancement and management of protected and priority species and habitat networks; - 6. employment skills and training opportunities as part of the construction of major new development; - 7. road and highways improvements; and - 8. utilities infrastructure including off site renewable energy projects
+- 1. affordable housing provision; - 2. early years, primary, secondary and tertiary education and extended services provision to serve new and existing communities; - 3. provision and enhancement of multifunctional green infrastructure; - 4. providing for and improving accessibility within the Borough by a variety of modes of sustainable transport; - provision, enhancement and management of protected and priority species and habitat networks: - 6. employment skills and training opportunities as part of the construction of major new development; - 7. road and highways improvements; and - 8. utilities infrastructure.

-Developer contributions may be sought, where appropriate, from major developments49 to contribute to the delivery of strategic infrastructure to enable the cumulative impacts of developments to be managed in a sustainable and effective manner.
+Planning obligations may be sought, where appropriate, from major developments to contribute to the delivery of strategic infrastructure to enable the cumulative impacts of developments to be managed in a sustainable and effective manner.
 These will include, but will not be limited to:

-- 9. a carbon management fund to improve energy efficiency of existing development; - 10. sport and recreation provision and enhancement; - 11. improvements to the public realm and provision of public art; and - 12. strategic road and highway improvements.
+- a carbon management fund to provide off site renewable energy and improve energy efficiency of existing dwellings; - 10. sport and recreation provision and enhancement; - 11. improvements to the public realm and provision of public art; and - 12. strategic road and highway improvements.